thebugbounter/PenetrationTesting-Documentations/SQL Injection Testing on bdfoods.com.bd.md

 ---
-The provided URLs are examples of potential SQL injection attacks aimed at extracting information from the database of the website `http://bdfoods.com.bd`.
  SQL injection is a technique where attackers insert malicious SQL queries into input fields, allowing them to execute arbitrary SQL commands on the database.

 ### 1. Basic Parameter Injection